-Third and final part of the analysis of Rosario Di Girolamo (aka Dep1050 Plasma) about past, present and future of virtual worlds, particularly Second Life.
+Third and final part (here and here the first two parts) of the analysis of Rosario Di Girolamo (aka Dep1050 Plasma) about past, present and future of virtual worlds, particularly Second Life, and their rules.
 The article was originally published on SLnn.it in September 2009, but preserves its meaning.
 Good reading.

 Third point, the future: what to do?

 Given that after the time passed without breathing regularly pulling and pulling, as Luce Naval says, fatigue is accompanied by disappointment, because the relationship efforts / results tends to infinity and the gratification and satisfaction tends to zero, there is only one thing you can do: take note of the situation and evolve, or be tied to the limits requires the platform and follow the times and destinies.
 Reduced to a minimum, the situation is as follows: